Archives

 VIEW ACCESSIBILITY REPORT

 Microsoft’s heavy emphasis on accessible content ensures everyone can interact with their brand.
-This practice opened my eyes to new ways of communicating with a broader audience.
-I found new marketing opportunities I hadn’t previously considered as a designer.
+This practice opened my eyes to new ways of communicating with a broader audience, and I found new marketing opportunities I hadn’t previously considered as a designer.

 Drive Your Data Culture